gomlx/gemma/README.md

 * Prevent up-scaling dtype (from bfloat16 to float32) during ApplyRotaryPositionEncoding: probably save a bit of memory and time.
 * Remove special symbols from sampling, like "<end_of_turn>".
 * Fine-tuning demo.
+* Benchmarking: how does it compare to Jax implementation ?
+Jax JIT-compile the main sampling loop during generation, which could be done with GoMLX, but it would require implementing some new features.
+Not sure it is needed yet.